Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 ### Amazon Inspector

-* Automated Security Assessments
+* Runs assessments that check for security exposures and vulnerabilities in EC2 instances
 * For EC2 instances
   * Leveraging the AWS System Manager (SSM) agent
   * Analyze against unintended network accessibility
   * Analyze the running OS against known vulnerabilities
 * For Containers push to Amazon ECR
   * Assessment of containers as they are pushed
-* Reporting & integration with AWS Security Hub
+* Reporting & integration with `AWS Security Hub`
-* Send findings to Amazon Event Bridge
+* Send findings to `Amazon Event Bridge`
-* only evaluate for EC2 instances and container infrastructure
+* Only evaluate for EC2 instances and container infrastructure
+* Can be configured to run on a schedule
+* Agent must be installed on EC2 for host assessments
+* Network assessments do not require an agent

+#### Network Assessments

+* Assessments: Network configuration analysis to check forports reachable from outside the VPC
+* If the Inspector Agent is installed on your EC2 instances, the assessment also finds processes reachable on port
+* Price based on the number of instance assessments

+#### Host Assessments

+* Assessments: Vulnerable software (CVE), host hardening (CISbenchmarks), and security best practices
+* Requires an agent (auto-install with SSM Run Command)
+* Price based on the number of instance assessments

+### AWS GuardDuty

+* Intelligent threat detection service
+* Detects account compromise, instance compromise, malicious reconnaissance, and bucket compromise
+* Continuous monitoring for events across:
+  * AWS CloudTrail Management Events
+  * AWS CloudTrail S3 Data Events
+  * Amazon VPC Flow Logs
+  * DNS Logs

 ### AWS Config

 * Helps with auditing and recording compliance of your AWS resources
 * Helps record configurations and changes over time
+* Get a snapshot of the current configurations of resources that are associated with your AWS account
 * Possibility of storing the configuration data into S3 (analyzed by Athena)
 * Questions that can be solved by AWS Config:
   * Is there unrestricted SSH access to my security groups?
   * Do my buckets have any public access?
   * How has my ALB configuration changed over time?
-* You can receive alerts (SNS notifications) for any changes
+* You can receive alerts (SNS notifications) for any changes(whenever a resource is created, modified, or deleted)
 * AWS Config is a per-region service
 * Can be aggregated across regions and accounts
 * Possibility of storing the configuration data into S3 (analyzed by Athena)
+* Retrieve configurations of resources that exist in your account
+* Retrieve historical configurations of one or more resources
+* View relationships between resources

+### AWS Resource Access Manager (RAM)

+* Shares resources:
+  * Across AWS accounts
+  * Within AWS Organizations or OUs
+  * IAM roles and IAM users
+* Resource shares are created with:
+  * The AWS RAM Console
+  * AWS RAM APIs
+  * AWS CLI
+  * AWS SDKs
+* RAM can be used to share:
+  * AWS App Mesh
+  * Amazon Aurora
+  * AWS Certificate Manager Private Certificate Authority
+  * AWS CodeBuild
+  * Amazon EC2
+  * EC2 Image Builder
+  * AWS Glue
+  * AWS License Manager
+  * AWS Network Firewall
+  * AWS Outposts
+  * Amazon S3 on Outposts
+  * AWS Resource Groups
+  * Amazon Route 53
+  * AWS Systems Manager Incident Manager
+  * Amazon VPC

 ### Amazon Macie

-* Amazon Macie is a fully managed data security and data privacy service that uses machine learning and pattern matching to discover and protect your sensitive data in AWS.
+* Macie is a fully managed data security and data privacy service
+* Uses machine learning and pattern matching to discover, monitor, and help you protect your sensitive data on Amazon S3
-* Macie helps identify and alert you to sensitive data, such as personally identifiable information (PII)
+* Macie enables security compliance and preventive security as follows:
+  * Identify a variety of data types, including PII, Protected Health Information (PHI), regulatory documents, API keys, and secret keys
+  * Identify changes to policy and access control lists
+  * Continuously monitor the security posture of Amazon S3
+  * Generate security findings that you can view using the Macie console, AWS Security Hub, or Amazon EventBridge
+  * Manage multiple AWS accounts using AWS Organizations

 ### Amazon Detective